 48. If Customer is hosting a memoQ server on their own premises, Customer shall be responsible to maintain an infrastructure that facilitates busi-ness continuity.
 In this case, the responsibility of regularly creating backup copies is with Customer, because Provider lacks sufficient access to ensure this.
 If loss of data or functionality occurs, and Customer is not in possession of a reasonably recent backup copy, Provider’s liability is waived.
 If Customer uses a memoQ cloud server or a memoQ server hosted by Provider, it is Provider’s responsibility to maintain a business continuity infrastructure, as detailed in Paragraphs 49-59.

 49. Provider represents and warrants that they have and will maintain an information security system certified under ISO 27001.

 50. Provider shall use its best efforts to prevent unauthorized access to a hosted Server or to Customer’s memoQ cloud server and the data stored therein (whichever is applicable), and to prevent data loss or malfunction due to unauthorized access or storage device malfunction.
 This includes redundant storage, regular backups and access control.

 51. Provider shall use its best efforts to prevent the unavailability, malfunction, or the temporary or permanent loss of Service, caused by a hardware malfunction, a malicious attack, or an unfavorable change in the environment.
 Provider shall also use its best efforts to mitigate the consequences, should any of the aforementioned events occur.

-53. Provider shall configure the Service so that it will accept encrypted connections only.
+53. Provider shall configure the memoQ cloud server or the memoQ server hosting service so that it will accept encrypted connections only.

 54. If Customer does not use (does not enable) the secure connection offered by the Product, Provider shall not be liable for insufficient encryption or lack of data security.
 Neither shall Provider be liable for any resulting damages or loss of business.